fberkemeier/DNA_replication_model/README.md

 ## Usage

 Clone the repository to a local directory.
-All data generated in Berkemeier et al. (2024) should be download from here.
-Add this to a subfolder 'data' within the main directory folder.
-Bedgraph files of timing error and origin firing rates can be uploaded to the Genome Browser for comparison with other data.
+To explore the functionality and understand the workflow, we recommend using the provided dataset, which includes all necessary dependencies.
+This dataset, used in Berkemeier et al. (2024), can be downloaded [here](insert-link).
+Once downloaded, place the files into a subfolder named `data` within the main project directory.
+The dataset includes `.bedgraph` files representing timing errors and origin firing rates.
+These files can be uploaded to the Genome Browser for visualisation and comparison with other genomic data.

 ### 1. Data generation

-If you want to upload your own data, you can use this tool to upload timing data and convert it to origin firing rates via our model.
-You can run this locally or on a HPC platform.
-We recommend installing [`pybigtools`](https://pypi.org/project/pybigtools/) to deal with bigWig files.
-All utilities and necessary packages are listed in `utilities.ipynb`.
-DNA replication is simulated using the [Beacon Calculus](https://github.com/MBoemo/bcs).
+If you want to upload your own data, our tool allows you to process timing data and convert it to origin firing rates using our model.
+This can be run locally or on an HPC platform.
+To handle bigWig files, we recommend installing [`pybigtools`](https://pypi.org/project/pybigtools/).
+All required utilities and dependencies are documented in `utilities.ipynb`.
+DNA replication simulations are performed using the [Beacon Calculus](https://github.com/MBoemo/bcs).

 #### Examples

-As an example, we look at importing a bigWig file for HUVEC, from the [ENCODE database](https://genome.ucsc.edu/cgi-bin/hgTrackUi?db=hg19&g=wgEncodeUwRepliSeq), also available at 'data/bigwig_files/HUVEC.bw' (in the data folder).
+As an example, consider importing a bigWig file for HUVEC cells from the [ENCODE database](https://genome.ucsc.edu/cgi-bin/hgTrackUi?db=hg19&g=wgEncodeUwRepliSeq) (wavelet smooth signal).
+A local copy is also provided at `data/bigwig_files/HUVEC.bw`.
+Before fitting the data, it must be pre-processed.
+This can be done using `model.py` (Data generation), which converts Repli-seq bigWig files into text files at the desired resolution (e.g., 1 kb).
+The processed files are stored in `data/whole-genome_timing_data`.

+The script `code_fit.py` contains the main fitting and data generation functions:
+- **`fitfunction`**: Performs model fitting.
+- **`datagenfs`**: Processes the input data for fitting.

+You can customise the fitting process by modifying the following parameters:
+- `cell_line`: Specify the cell line name.
+- `chr_number`: Select the chromosome number.
+- `chrpos_min` and `chrpos_max`: Define the fitting region (or enable whole-genome fitting with `all_dataQ`—note this is computationally intensive).
+- Additional options:
+  - **Fork speed**: `fork_speed`
+  - **Sampling intervals**: `resolution` (default: 1000 for 1 kb)
+  - **Timing data scaling**: `scale-factor`
+  - **Fitting iterations**
+  - **Radius of influence**: `int_width` (in bp)

 ### 2. Visualization

-To reproduce the plots in the paper, open `plots.ipynb`.
-This notebook imports the functions defined in `utilities.ipynb`, so make sure these are called first, and all dependencies are installed.
-Run the notebook in any order, and explore different dynamics for different cell lines and genomic regions.
-In order to save plots, make sure the folder `figures` is present in the main directory.
+To reproduce the plots from the paper, open `plots.ipynb`.
+This notebook imports functions from `utilities.ipynb`, so ensure that the utilities are executed first and all dependencies are installed.
+You can run the cells in any order to explore dynamics across different cell lines and genomic regions.
+To save plots, ensure that the `Figures` folder exists in the main directory.

 #### Examples